 - Paste your YouTube channel URL

-- CustomGPT detects videos and generates transcripts
+- CustomGPT.ai detects videos and generates transcripts

 - Create the agent using those transcripts